Danish Fitness Model Mia Sand Shows Off Weight Loss In Crop Top & Tight Jeans

 “You always look so pretty in your pictures also what’s your exercise routine?” one user wrote.

-“Always so striking and beautiful,” said another fan, trailing the comment with ah heart eyes emoji.
+“Always so striking and beautiful,” said another fan, trailing the comment with a heart eyes emoji.

 “The boss,” a third fan chimed in.